dajinchu/dajinchu.github.io/_includes/about.md

 I'm a first year computer science student at Northeastern University, and I expect to graduate in 2021.
-I enjoyed working as a software engineering intern at the MITRE Corporation for several years, and I will be pursuing further experience through Northeastern's co-op program and my own personal projects.
+I enjoyed working as a software engineering intern at the MITRE Corporation and at RSA Security for several years, and I will be pursuing further experience through Northeastern's co-op program and my own personal projects.